Emergency contraceptives

 Ask whether the woman is breastfeeding.

-Discuss obstetric and gynaecological history (with particular attention to history of pelvic inflammatory disease (PID), current vaginal discharge, history of ectopic pregnancy).
+Discuss obstetric and gynaecological history (with particular attention to history of pelvic inflammatory disease (PID) and current vaginal discharge or other symptoms that could represent a sexually transmitted infection).

-Note medications used - eg, enzyme-inducing agents such as phenytoin (ask about over-the-counter enzyme inducers such as St John's wort).
+Note medications used - for example, enzyme-inducing agents such as phenytoin (ask about over-the-counter enzyme inducers such as St John's wort).

-Take account of general health, looking for any contra-indications - eg, liver disease, porphyria.
+Take account of general health, looking for any contra-indications - for example, liver disease, porphyria.

 Sexual history - consider the risk of sexually transmitted infection (STI).